-Mark
+Grade Mark

-70 - 100
+Distinction 70 - 100

-60 - 69
+Merit 60 - 69

-50 - 59
+Pass 50 - 59

-(x+1) - 49
+Fail (x+1) - 49

-0 - x
+Bad Fail 0 - x

 - 1.2 Each department will specify the Bad Fail mark to the value of x as either 19, 29 or 39 for all its courses.
 The School will publish a list of Bad Fail marks in the Calendar and in Departmental student handbooks. - 1.3 The grade of Bad Fail will be used internally to indicate when a fail cannot be compensated and, therefore, must be re-attempted.
 The Grade of Bad Fail will not appear on official transcripts. - 1.4 In order to be eligible for a degree, a student must have submitted all elements of assessment (e.g. coursework, exams, group work etc.) required for each course as listed in the corresponding programme regulations. - 1.5 A student who makes no attempt at an element of summative assessment for a course, as set out in the General Academic Regulations for Postgraduate Students, will be considered not to have completed the course and will be marked as "Absent" or "Incomplete".
 An Absent or Incomplete mark will count as one of the two attempts allowed to pass the course.
-Therefore, students must follow to the School's deferral or extension request procedures if they are unable to attempt an assessment. - 1.6 A student will normally be awarded a degree at the first point at which they become eligible, subject to section 3.1.5 below.
+Therefore, students must follow to the School's deferral or extension request procedures if they are unable to attempt an assessment.
+1.6 A student will normally be awarded a degree at the first point at which they become eligible.

-Calculation of the Award1
+2. Calculation of the Award1

 - 2.1 The Sub-Board of Examiners can designate a course or courses as being critical to assessment for a programme and establish 'local rules'2 where the specific course(s) and/or marks will be given special consideration in the awarding of the degree.
 These local rules2 will be published in the Calendar and in Departmental student handbooks. - 2.2 The classification of each student will be based on sixteen classification marks, with full-unit marks counted twice and half unit marks counted once.
-Fail marks are not considered as classification marks for the purpose of calculating an award under section 2.4 below, an award aggregate3 as defined by 'local rules'2, or a compensation aggregate3. - 2.3 In all cases, the classification marks will be based on marks obtained by the student at their latest attempt at each course. - The overall classification of an award will be calculated as follows, subject to the penalty rules for failed courses in section 4 and the application of any local rules2: - 2.4.1 For the award of Distinction: at least half i.e. eight or more classification marks must be at Distinction level; or - 2.4.2 For the award of Merit: at least half i.e. eight or more classification marks must be at Merit level or Distinction level; or

-2.4.3 For the award of Pass:
+Fail marks are not considered as classification marks for the purpose of calculating an award under section 2.4 below, an award aggregate3 as defined by 'local rules'2, or a compensation aggregate3. - 2.3 In all cases, the classification marks will be based on marks obtained by the student at their latest attempt at each course. - 2.4 The overall classification of an award will be calculated as follows, subject to the penalty rules for failed courses in section 4 and the application of any local rules2: - 2.4.1 For the award of Distinction: at least half i.e. eight or more classification marks must be at Distinction level; or - 2.4.2 For the award of Merit: at least half i.e. eight or more classification marks must be at Merit level or Distinction level; or - 2.4.3 For the award of Pass:

-2.4.1.1 At least Pass grades to the value of fourteen classification marks; or 2.4.1.2 At least Pass grades to the value of thirteen classification marks with compensation for the failed course(s) as described under section 3.
+2.4.3.2 At least Pass grades to the value of thirteen classification marks with compensation for the failed course(s) as described under section 3.